dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit.md

 Here's what is happening:

-First, a section of heap memory is created by HeapCreate, with a size between 40k and 6MB.
-Then, RtlAllocateHeap allocates 58k of this space by accessing the heap handle returned by HeapCreate.
+First, a section of heap memory is created by **HeapCreate**, with a size between 40k and 6MB.
+Then, **RtlAllocateHeap** allocates 58k of this space by accessing the heap handle returned by HeapCreate.
 Lastly, the instructions after RtlAllocateHeap setup the source, destination and amount of bytes to copy.

-The 'rep movsd' instruction is a 'repeat' instruction, that moves data from source(address specified in ESI) to destination (specified in EDI) until the counter (specified in ECX) decrements to 0.
+The **'rep movsd'** instruction is a 'repeat' instruction, that moves data from source(address specified in ESI) to destination (specified in EDI) until the counter (specified in ECX) decrements to 0.

 The goal here is to copy data FROM the contents of 'rt' in memory, to a new section of memory.
 This data, is additional code, and it will be responsible for copying and decrypting the rest of the contents of 'rt'.